About Robert J. Randisi

 About Maxwell Caulfield

 Maxwell Caulfield is a film, stage, and television actor best known for his roles as Michael Carrington in the 1982 film Grease 2 and Miles Colby in the television shows The Colbys and Dynasty.
-His other acting credits include the films Gettysburg, The Real Blonde, and Emmerdale.
-He has won six AudioFile Earphones Awards.
+He has won several AudioFile Earphones Awards.

 About Stephen Hoye

-Stephen Hoye has worked as a professional actor in London and Los Angeles for more than thirty years.
-Trained at Boston University and the Guildhall in London, he has acted in television series and six feature films and has appeared in London’s West End.
-His audiobook narration has won him fifteen AudioFile Earphones Awards.
+Stephen Hoye has worked as a professional actor in London and Los Angeles for more than 30 years.
+Trained at Boston University and The Guildhall in London, he has appeared in several feature films, television series, and on stage in London’s West End.

 About Rex Linn